Lectures on piecewise distance-preserving maps: Arnold's problem on paper folding

-\parbf{The sea urchin and the comb.} It turns out the perimeter can be made arbitrarily large.
+\parbf{The sea urchin and the comb.} It turns out that the perimeter can be made arbitrarily large.
 This can be seen in the origami model for a sea urchin constructed by Robert~Lang in 1987 \cite{lang}.
 In 2004, a complete solution was discovered independently by Alexei Tarasov \cite{tarasov}.
 Tarasov constructs a folding of a ``comb'', which is shown in the picture on the right.
 More importantly, he proves that the comb can be folded in a true way, in particular without starching and crooking the paper as is often done in origami.

-If you read the original pdf-file on a computer, you can extract the following three movies which describe Tarasov's solution, \begin{itemize} \item \textattachfile[color=0 0 1,author=Alexey Tarasov,mimetype=video/avi]{pics/rouble.avi}{The first movie} shows the folding of whole comb. \item \textattachfile[color=0 0 1,author=Alexey Tarasov,mimetype=video/avi]{pics/layer-up.avi}{The second movie} shows the folding of one the needles separately. \item \textattachfile[color=0 0 1,author=Alexey Tarasov,mimetype=video/avi]{pics/2layers.avi}{The third movie} shows the folding of two needles simultaneously. \end{itemize}
+If you read the original pdf-file on a computer, you can extract the following three movies which describe Tarasov's solution, \begin{itemize} \item \textattachfile[color=0 0 1,author=Alexey Tarasov,mimetype=video/avi]{pics/rouble.avi}{The first movie} shows the folding of the whole comb. \item \textattachfile[color=0 0 1,author=Alexey Tarasov,mimetype=video/avi]{pics/layer-up.avi}{The second movie} shows the folding of one of the needles separately. \item \textattachfile[color=0 0 1,author=Alexey Tarasov,mimetype=video/avi]{pics/2layers.avi}{The third movie} shows the folding of two needles simultaneously. \end{itemize}

-\parbf{Foldings in 4-dimensional space.} One can define a ``folding'' as a piecewise distance preserving map from the square to the plane.
+\parbf{Foldings in 4-dimensional space.} One can define a ``folding'' as a piecewise distance-preserving map from the square to the plane.
 These foldings are yet more general than those which appear above.
 The following exercise shows that it is not always possible to realize such a map by folding a paper model.

-\begin{thm}{Exercise} Consider the part of regular tessellation in the square $\square$ as on the picture.
+\begin{thm}{Exercise} Consider the portion of a regular tessellation of the square $\square$ as in the picture.

-Show that there is a map $f\:\square\to\RR^2$ which is distance preserving on each polygon in the tessellation and such that it only reverses the orientation gray polygons. \footnote{Less formally you need to ``fold'' along each segment in this tessellation.}
+Show that there is a map $f\:\square\to\RR^2$ which is distance-preserving on each polygon in the tessellation and such that it only reverses the orientation of the gray polygons. \footnote{Less formally, you need to ``fold'' along each segment in this tessellation.}

-Show that it is not possible to make a paper folding model for $f$. \footnote{More formally, we need to think that the plane lies in the space $\RR^3$, and we need to show that the map $f$ cannot be approximated by injective continuous maps $\square\to \RR^3$.} \end{thm}
+Show that it is not possible to make a paper folding model for $f$. \footnote{More formally, we need to think of the plane as lying in $\RR^3$, and we need to show that the map $f$ cannot be approximated by injective continuous maps $\square\to \RR^3$.} \end{thm}